jnozzi/cocoadev.com/SiteContent/General/CSMail.markdown

-[[CSMail]] is a mail delivery framework intended to make it easy for applications to send e-mail without tying themselves to a specific mail client.
+General/CSMail is a mail delivery framework intended to make it easy for applications to send e-mail without tying themselves to a specific mail client.

-It supports plug-in back-ends; currently there are three back-ends in the distribution: Entourage, Eudora and [[NSMailDelivery]] (Mail.app).
+It supports plug-in back-ends; currently there are three back-ends in the distribution: Entourage, Eudora and General/NSMailDelivery (Mail.app).

-The interface is very similar to that provided by [[NSMailDelivery]]; all back-ends support attachments, and currently both Entourage and [[NSMailDelivery]] support formatting (bold, italic, font changes, etc.)
+The interface is very similar to that provided by General/NSMailDelivery; all back-ends support attachments, and currently both Entourage and General/NSMailDelivery support formatting (bold, italic, font changes, etc.)

 You can find it at http://www.coriolis-systems.com/opensource/